 - How to Plan an Inexpensive Wedding (19 Practical Ideas)

 - How to Reduce the Cost of a Nigerian Wedding in 9 Simple Steps

-- 9 Smart Ideas to Save Costs When Planning a Nigerian Wedding on a Small Budget
+- 9 Smart Ideas to Save Money When Planning a Nigerian Wedding on a Small Budget

-- Low-Key Wedding: How to Plan a Great Low-Key Wedding In Nigeria
+- How to Plan a Laviish Low-Key Wedding In Nigeria

-- How to Plan Small Wedding in Nigeria and Still Wow Your Guests
+- How to Plan Small Wedding in Nigeria that Wows Guests

 - 5 Small Money Ideas to Get a Dream Wedding Party

-That’s it for our 10 unique tips for organizing a big, fat Nigerian wedding with small money.
+That’s it for our 10 unique tips for planning a fancy Nigerian wedding on a small budget.
 Do you have any money-saving small wedding ideas we can add to our tips above?
 If so, add them in the comments below.